-42. The Committee welcomes the considerable efforts made by the State party to address trafficking, including through the adoption of the Law on the Prevention and

-Sanction of Trafficking in Persons and Assistance to its Victims (No. 26.482), and recommends that it:
+42. The Committee welcomes the considerable efforts made by the State party to address trafficking, including through the adoption of Law No. 26842 on the Prevention and Sanction of Trafficking in Persons and Assistance to its Victims, and recommends that the State party:

-(a) Strengthen implementation of the National Programme for Rescue and Accompaniment of Victims of Human Trafficking and Exploitation, ensuring the provision of adequate shelter for victims in all provinces;
+(a) Strengthen implementation of the national programme to rescue trafficking victims to provide them with support, ensuring the provision of adequate shelter for victims in all provinces;